-Sennheiser RS 220 review
+Sennheiser RS 220 full review

 Many people like the convenience of using Bluetooth wireless headphones with their iPod or iPhone.
 However, Bluetooth does apply additional compression to your music, so it’s never been the first choice for audiophiles who want the best possible quality from their headphones.